A clearer way for schools to understand change over time

 -

-which students may need attention sooner, not later
+where attention may be helpful sooner, not later

 -